thepigeonfighter/EasyState/Documentation.md

 ![Context Menu](images/context-menu.png)

 The top 4 options are all just different node presets(More on these later).
-While the bottom two represent different node types completely.
+While the bottom three represent different node types completely.
 If we create a state node and double click on it, it will open the detail panel for the node.

 ![Node details](images/node-details-panel.png)